 - I am now calm and fully recharged.
 Over the past few years, I have been on the go with college (Life as a Single Mum, Full-Time Student and Part-Time Job), my daughter’s school, searching for childcare, finding work, a new apartment etc. Go-go-go.
 Everything was like a race.
 So maybe I needed this Lockdown for my mental and physical health.

 - It also helped build my relationship with my mum.
 My dad had left to Nigeria for work, so she felt alone and wanted a shoulder to kneel on.
 And that was me.
 My mum and I have never been as close as we are now, to the point that she calls me nearly every single day just for a chat.

 - My long-distance relationship has been blooming.
 My man has been my rock throughout the Lockdown.
 We communicate with each other every single day and have grown more closer as we got to know each other better.
-We made some exciting plans for our future, our family, our careers and our goals.
+We made exciting plans for our future, family, careers, and goals.